screaminglucy/xctrl-tf/README.md

 This is python code to control a Yamaha TF mixer with a Behringer XTouch control surface in network XCtrl mode

-It also supports using an XTouch extender in USB mackie control mode (see xtouchextender.py).
+It also supports using an XTouch or XTouch extender in USB mackie control mode.

 ### Quick start
-Set the IP addresses correctly inside xctrlpy.py and then run xctrltf.py (or use xctrl_add_extender.py for USB mode)
+Set the IP addresses correctly inside xctrlpy.py and then run xctrltf.py.

 To run on Raspberry Pi:
 1. Create python venv `python -m venv .venv`